ISO-9001-2008

 Auto-Ignition Temperature: Not applicable for Di Potassium Phosphate.

-Flash Points: Not applicable for Dipotassium Phosphate.
+Flash Points: Not applicable for Potassium phosphate dibasic.

 Flammable Limits: Not applicable for Dipotassium phosphate